 Rather than learn from this the show’s next episode takes a turn for the too serious again and we find ourselves saving several universes in every show.

 It’s a little like Babylon 5 that way.
-While there were some good things about the show it also suffered the stakes always being far too high.
+While there were some good things about the show it also suffered from the stakes always being far too high.

 As far as Discovery goes, well its just too much.
 You can only stretch a rubber band almost to the breaking point so many times before it stops snapping back into shape again.
 It’s tedious and fatiguing to always be at the edge of the universe ending.
 Throw in that if the way to avoid the universe ending is sort of bland or a little too convenient it just makes the whole thing that much less entertaining.
 Like some magic spore technology co-opted from the Dune books